 Begin Trauma Therapy or PTSD Treatment in Scotch Plains, NJ

 Your trauma does not define you.
 Life can be brighter and more hopeful, with trauma therapy at Brave Minds Psychological Services.
 Our trained and caring therapists at our offices in Scotch Plains are waiting to give you the best trauma therapy available.
-If you’d prefer to meet with a counselor via video session, we can offer online therapy in New Jersey.
-To begin counseling, follow a few simple steps:
+If you’d prefer to meet with a counselor via video session, we also offer online therapy in New Jersey.
+To begin trauma counseling, follow a few simple steps: